A great pair of ski gloves is an essential part of any successful day on the slopes.

 These reviews are based on intense research, analysis, and feedback from our experts and real users from different digital platforms.

-We spent 39 hours trying, testing, and scoring these Ski Gloves, for different key parameters and then shortlisted the best products in the market, saving you time and effort.
+We spent 39 hours testing, evaluating, and scoring these Ski Gloves across key parameters, then shortlisted the best products on the market to save you time and effort.

 We used the following parameters for our tests and analysis.

-- Waterproof – We observed if the gloves are coated or feature special insert layers and membranes that repel water to keep your hands dry.
+- Waterproof – We tested whether the gloves are coated or feature special insert layers and membranes that repel water, keeping your hands dry.

-- Dexterity – We took note of the ease at which a task can be performed easily using the hands with gloves.
+- Dexterity – We took note of the ease with which a task can be performed using the hands with gloves.

 - Padding – We measured the thickness of the padding on the gloves.